RonasIT/react-native-common-modules/README.md

 ## UI-components

-### 1. `AppPressable` - component can be used in the same way as the built-in `Pressable` component, but it also includes opacity control.
+### 1. `AppPressable`

+Component can be used in the same way as the built-in `Pressable` component, but it also includes opacity control.

 #### Props